PyMVPA/PyMVPA/doc/source/tutorial2_datasets.rst

 attributes.
 They are stored as vectors of length of the number of samples in a collection that is accessible via the `sa` attribute.
-A collection is implemented as a standard Python `dict`, and hence adding sample attributes work identical to adding elements to a dictionary:
+A collection is implemented as a standard Python `dict`, and hence adding sample attributes works identical to adding elements to a dictionary:

   >>> ds.sa['some_attr'] = [ 0, 1, 1, 3 ]
   >>> ds.sa.keys()